paulmowat/paulmowat.github.io/data/blog/how-we-moved-from-artifactory-and-saved-200k/part-2-design.md

 Having gathered an understanding of what needed support and delivery, we had to identify where we were going to migrate to.

 AWS is our preferred Cloud Provider and platform as well as a key technical partner.
 It was a natural choice to look at their services for our solution.
 From investigation, we found that [AWS CodeArtifact](https://aws.amazon.com/codeartifact/) was a decent fit for supporting npm, NuGet, Maven and Python (if required in the future), however, it was not a complete match for all our requirements.
-Favourably, S3 is an excellent fit for generic artefacts, and Elastic Container Registry (ECS) is perfectly appropriate for Docker images (even leading us to correct misunderstandings between images and repositories internally!).
+Favourably, [S3](https://aws.amazon.com/s3/) is an excellent fit for generic artefacts, and [Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/) is perfectly appropriate for Docker images (even leading us to correct misunderstandings between images and repositories internally!).

 We now had the artefact types we needed to support at a high level and where they were going to migrate to.